James-Pickett/ai-dm/readme.md

 I'm building an AI-powered Dungeon Master because I'm tired of always being the DM when I play with my family!

 The biggest challenge I've encountered is maintaining a consistent story over a long campaign, solving this is my primary focus.
-Hopefully, once these is reasonably solved for I can start to iterate on the design, possibly training / fine tuning / distilling smaller, more efficient models.
+Hopefully, once this is reasonably solved for, I can start to iterate on the design, possibly training / fine tuning / distilling smaller, more efficient models.

 ## Considerations